What is a research proposal?

 Title, Introduction and background

 Begin your proposal with an Introduction that provides an overview of your research topic.
-Give a brief description of the area in which you are planning to conduct your research (e.g., education, inclusion, policy analysis, etc,) and, where applicable, your disciplinary/multidisciplinary focus (e.g., history, sociology, psychology etc.).
+Provide a short description of the area where you plan to do your research.
+This could be education, inclusion, or policy analysis.
+Also, mention your focus, whether it is in one field or multiple fields, like history, sociology, or psychology.

 The research problem

 State clearly the research problem or question you aim to address and explain why it merits investigation.
 Provide background information and context to help the reader understand the relevance of your research.
 State the question or issues you will explore and why they are relevant and/or significant.
-Try to be as specific as you can, since questions that are vaguely formulated or phrased too generally do not allow much insight into what you are intending to achieve.
+Be as specific as possible.
+Vague or general questions do not give much insight into your goals.

 Literature review